Hickory, North Carolina: Sports

+Hickory is home to Hickory F.C., a local football club well known for being perennial overachievers having rose to the heights of the highest semi-pro, U.S.-based, soccer league.
+Hickory F.C. won the 2025 national championship in the National Premier Soccer League and consequently, was promoted to the United Soccer League, League Two (essentially the fourth division and three below, the MLS).
+The national championship victory was historic in the sense that the club had only been founded just a few years prior.
+Hickory F.C. plays in Moretz Stadium, where a home attendance record of over 6,247 people was achieved.

-Hickory is home to the Hickory Crawdads, the Single-A Minor League Baseball affiliate of the Texas Rangers of the Carolina League.
+Hickory also hosts the Hickory Crawdads, the Single-A Minor League Baseball affiliate of the Texas Rangers of the Carolina League.
 The Crawdads play at L. P. Frans Stadium, located in the western portion of the city, near the Hickory Regional Airport.

 Hickory is also home to the Hickory Motor Speedway.
 The speedway was opened in 1951 and features a 1/2-mile track with seating for approximately 5,000 spectators.

 Lenoir-Rhyne University, whose teams have the nickname "Bears", participates within NCAA Division II athletics in the South Atlantic Conference.
 The university's athletics program includes teams in baseball, basketball, cross country, football, golf, lacrosse, soccer, softball, swimming, tennis, track and field, triathlon, and volleyball.

 Hickory Aviation Museum

 Hickory Aviation Museum is an aerospace museum at the Hickory Regional Airport.
 The museum originated from the Sabre Society co-founded by Kyle and Kregg Kirby, when an FJ-3 Fury, the Naval version of the North American F-86 Sabre was recovered and became the first aircraft of the museum.
 It features a museum located in the former airport terminal with artifacts, a hangar with aircraft and outdoor exhibits of aircraft on the former airport ramp.